-At June 30, 2016, Earthjustice maintained its investments with three investment managers, the largest constituting approximately 61% of investments.
-At June 30, 2015, Earthjustice maintained approximately 50% of total investments at four investment managers, the largest constituting approximately 21% of investments.
+At June 30, 2017, Earthjustice maintained its investments with three investment managers, the largest constituting approximately 31% of investments.
+At June 30, 2016, Earthjustice maintained its investments with three investment managers, the largest constituting approximately 28% of investments.
 (Assets segregated for split-interest gifts are not included.
 Assets administered by The Vanguard Group but representing distinct registered investment companies are considered separate investments for purposes of this calculation.)